jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 or number value.

 Excel differentiates between an "Empty" cell and a "Blank" cell.
-An "Empty" cell is a cell which doesn't contain data whilst a "Blank" cell is a cell which doesn't contain data but does contain formatting.
+An "Empty" cell is a cell which doesn't contain data or formatting whilst a "Blank" cell doesn't contain data but does contain formatting.
 Excel stores "Blank" cells but ignores "Empty" cells.

 As such, if you write an empty cell without formatting it is ignored::